Siege of Dubrovnik: JNA advance

 On 15 October, Croatia offered peace talks to Montenegro, but the President of Serbia Slobodan Milošević dismissed the offer.
 The offer was made to the Montenegrin officials because the offensive was first officially endorsed by the Montenegrin government on 1 October.
 Three days later, Serbia publicly distanced itself from the move, blaming Croatia for provoking the JNA.
-On the seventh day of the offensive, the Montenegrin parliament blamed the JNA for the attack.
+On the seventh day of the offensive, the Montenegrin parliament held a joint extraordinary section to discuss the future status of the Prevlaka Peninsula, while at the same time declaring that the JNA "was the only instance responsible" for the deployment of Montenegrin reservists.
 On 16 October—a day after Milošević declined the Croatian offer—the JNA 9th Boka Kotorska VPS force captured Cavtat.
 The capture of Cavtat was supported by an amphibious landing operation approximately 5 km east of Dubrovnik and an airstrike on Ploče district of Dubrovnik on 18 October.
 The following day, a ceasefire was agreed but it was violated as soon as it came into effect.
 On 20 October, the Yugoslav Air Force attacked Dubrovnik and on 22 October, the Yugoslav Navy bombarded hotels housing refugees in the Lapad area of the city.

 On 23 October, the JNA started a sustained artillery bombardment of Dubrovnik, including the Old Town within the city walls, drawing a protest from the United States Department of State the next day.
 The JNA 9th VPS captured Župa Dubrovačka and Brgat on 24 October, while the Yugoslav Navy bombarded Lokrum Island.
 The next day, the JNA issued an ultimatum to the city, demanding its surrender and the removal of elected officials from Dubrovnik.
 On 26 October, the JNA captured the Žarkovica promontory 2.3 km south-east from the city centre, and took most of the high ground overlooking Dubrovnik by 27 October.
 The JNA 2nd Corps south-western drive towards Dubrovnik was slower.
 It destroyed a large portion of the Trsteno Arboretum.
 The JNA advance displaced about 15,000 refugees from the areas it captured.
 About 7,000 people were evacuated from Dubrovnik by sea in October; the rest took refuge in hotels and elsewhere in the city.